orblivion/etherpad-lite-sandstorm/ISSUES.md

 https://github.com/sandstormports/community-project/issues/15#issuecomment-1017807955

-## Comment Delete button missing for comment-only users
+## "Delete Comment" button missing for users with comment-only permission

 (this is a regression)